-Good communication and alignment among teams
+Promote good communication and alignment among teams

-Our first party research reveals the best ways to align all cross channel teams to ensure they are working towards the same agenda are regular communication (46%) and weekly (46.5%), daily (43.5%) and monthly (43.5%) reports.
+Our first-party research reveals the best ways to align all cross-channel teams to ensure they are working towards the same agenda are regular communication (46%) and weekly (46.5%), daily (43.5%) and monthly (43.5%) reports.
 Reporting is clearly a well-considered channel alignment method, again emphasizing the importance of unified channel analytics and accurate, combined reporting.

 Strong communication is also essential, especially in larger companies where multiple channel teams exist.
 It’s one thing to create reports, but unless you communicate the learnings and analysis with relevant teams they are somewhat redundant.

-Multi channel and Omnichannel: Strive for a seamless customer experience
+Multichannel and Omnichannel: Strive for a seamless customer experience

 Is there really a difference?

 Achieving the ultimate goal of conversions is possible via both multichannel and omnichannel marketing, but channel alignment and cross-channel integration will drive your strategy to become best-in-class for a truly seamless experience for customers.